 On Aug.
 18, 1969, Hurricane Camille made landfall along the Gulf Coast of the United States as a Category 5 hurricane, the strongest storm on Earth.
-Hurricanes are rated by wind speed and the damage they inflict, with Category 5 defined as sustained winds of 157 mph (252 kph) or greater, strong enough to flatten even well-built homes and send debris flying like airborne missiles.
-Camille had winds as high as 175 mph (282 kph).
+Hurricanes are rated by wind speed and the damage they inflict, with Category 5 defined as sustained winds of 157 miles per hour (252 kilometers per hour) or greater, strong enough to flatten even well-built homes and send debris flying like airborne missiles.
+Camille had winds as high as 175 miles per hour (282 kilometers per hour).

 "You really can't describe to anybody what it's like to sit through a hurricane," says Clark, who also rode out Hurricane Katrina, a Category 3 storm, in 2005.
 "It's almost like they describe the sound of a tornado, like listening to a train go by, except it doesn't pass on and it's over with.
 It just keeps going and going and going.
 You're hearing the popping and the crackling of the trees, and the fireworks from the power lines going down, popping and snapping.
 It's just a horrendous sound."